theludovyc/Godot_Plugin_TwitchChat/README.md

 # Godot_Plugin_TwitchChat
 Based on https://github.com/MennoMax/gift add a docked chat in Godot Editor

+**Install**
+Add a "auth.txt" file in your "res://" folder.
+In it :
+Name
+TwitchToken
+Channel

+To obtain twitch token https://twitchtokengenerator.com/

 **Why ?**
 Because I have single screen.
 Before I was need to switch between Godot Editor and Chat, or reduce godot to see chat.
 Now I can see chat and have Godot Editor in full-screen.